Does Coffee Make You Gain Weight? Real Facts And Benefits

 Studies suggest that regular coffee drinkers have a lower risk of developing type-2 diabetes (6).
 Moreover, its caffeine content stimulates the nervous system besides increasing adrenaline and cortisol levels in the body (7), (8), (9).

 Consuming caffeine in low doses may also help refresh your senses, reduce anxiety, and elevate mood (10).
 The polyphenols present in coffee have antioxidant properties.
-These plant compounds may reduce inflammation and oxidative stress — the two factors which are responsible for causing many ailments, including obesity (11), (12).
+These plant compounds may reduce inflammation and oxidative stressi XAn unbalanced ratio of antioxidants and free radicals in the body, which increases the risk of heart disease and cancer. — the two factors which are responsible for causing many ailments, including obesity (11), (12).

 Studies indicate that long-term coffee intake may reduce the risk of stroke (modestly), heart disease, and certain cancers (13), (14), (15).
 Besides, this beverage is also known to lower estrogen levels, which may help reduce the risk of breast cancer in postmenopausal women (16).

 Coffee intake is also associated with a reduced risk of gallstones in your body (17).
-Besides, studies suggest that caffeine may also reduce the incidence of Parkinson’s disease in healthy individuals.
+Besides, studies suggest that caffeine may also reduce the incidence of Parkinson’s diseasei XA chronic disorder in which parts of the brain are damaged, affecting the nervous system and the body parts controlled by the nerves. in healthy individuals.
 It may also slow down the progression of motor symptoms in those already affected (18).
 Research also reveals that higher coffee intake may reduce the risk of all-cause mortality.
 Similarly, drinking coffee moderately (3 cups/day) may also decrease the risk of CVD mortality (19).

 Infographic: Which Coffee Drink Is Right For Me?